Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Outline of the proof

-Next we prove nonescape of mass (Corollary \ref{cor;nescape}) using quantitative nonescape of mass for $\{g_t: 0\le t\le T\}$ trajectory of the measure associated to the Lebesgue measure on $I^m$.
-For every measurable subset $K$ of $X$, positive real number $T$ and $w\in I^m$ we use $\mathcal A_K^T(w)$ to denote the proportion of the trajectory $\{g_tu(w)x: 0\le t\le T\}$ in $K$.
+Next we prove pointwise nonescape of mass (Corollary \ref{cor;nescape}) using quantitative nonescape of mass for $\{g_t: 0\le t\le T\}$ trajectory of the measure.
+For every measurable subset $K$ of $X$, positive real number $T$ and $w\in I^m$, we use $\mathcal A_K^T(w)$ to denote the proportion of the trajectory $\{g_tu(w)x: 0\le t\le T\}$ in $K$.
 More precisely,